arekstryjski/arekstryjski.github.io/dict/pl/index.md

 date: 2013-12-27
 ---
 Hasła polskie uszeregowane alfabetycznie.
-Kliknij w literę by wyświetlić hasła rozpoczynające sie na tę literę.
+Kliknij w literę by wyświetlić hasła rozpoczynające się na daną literę.